Schools see a third of pupils absent in potentially-record breaking heatwave

 The policy director said adjustments will be specific to each school, but many have relaxed uniform rules, increased access to water and reducing time spent outdoors in the sun.

+A number of schools shared images on social media of children with their feet in water while at their desks.

+One school in Leeds taught children in a nearby church, according to the BBC.

-“Schools will continue to closely monitor the situation over the next 24 hours,” he added.
+“Schools will continue to closely monitor the situation over the next 24 hours,” Mr Bowen from NAHT added.

 James Cleverly, the newly-appointed education minister, said at the weekend: “School is the best place for children and we are not telling them to close.
 We trust headteachers to use their judgement and ensure everyone is kept safe.”